25 releases (breaking)

 The idea is that you define an expression in another Rust crate with a proc_macro polars_expr.

-That macro can have the following attributes:
+The macro may have one of the following attributes:

 • output_type -> to define the output type of that expression